vscosta/yap/docs/md/AttributedVariables.md

 Initially, YAP used a separate mechanism for co-routining.
 Nowadays, YAP uses attributed variables to implement co-routining.

-Two declarations are supported:
+The following declarations are supported:

-[TOC]

 @pred block(_C_)
 The argument to `block/1` is a condition on a goal or a conjunction